 Experts are noticing how the increasing visibility of climate change affects mental health.
 It is being called “climate grief”—depression, anxiety, and mourning over climate change.
-The American Psychological Association issued a 2017 report on emotional trauma from climate change.
-The report said that more people are feeling “a number of different emotions, including fear, anger, feelings of powerlessness, or exhaustion.”
+The American Psychological Association’s report on emotional trauma from climate change says that more people are feeling “a number of different emotions, including fear, anger, feelings of powerlessness, or exhaustion.”
 Joëlle Gergis, award winning Australian scientist, describes the “volcanic rage” that she experiences in the face of climate change.
 She says that “I catch myself unexpectedly weeping . . . what surfaces is pure grief.”
 Gergis acknowledges that she needs to “thaw the emotionally frozen parts” of herself to effectively address climate change.
 Searching for “climate grief” or “climate anxiety” online yields increasing numbers of stories on the emotional toll of climate change and the importance of addressing its impact on our emotional well-being.

-Unreleased, pent up feelings can damage humans in many ways.
+Unreleased, pent-up feelings can harm humans in many ways.
 Unhealed grief, fear, and frustration tend to interrupt our initiative and dim our hope for the future.
 Unreleased painful feelings can drain our energy and interfere with our ability to bring our full intelligence to bear on the world around us.
-Emotional damage interferes with thinking well about what is to be done and acting appropriately and effectively—in this case, to end environmental degradation.
+Emotional hurts interfere with thinking well about what is to be done and acting appropriately and effectively—in this case, to end environmental degradation.

 Some people attempt to use their grief and rage to fuel their climate change work.
 This is akin to using jet fuel in a petrol car.
 There will be misfiring, a smoking engine, and eventually the engine will burn.
 Major repair will be needed to get it going again.

-At the same time, feelings of rage, fear, and grief have interfered with our thinking well about what can be done.
-We would like to organize ourselves and the people around us to make the necessary changes— but doing this is more difficult in the face of unhealed climate grief.
-Scientists, lay people, people from all walks of life and all strata of society—we all need to “un-numb” as we face the devastating news about damage from climate change.
-We need to create supportive environments where we can “thaw out” the feelings that come up, and release them.
+We are organizing ourselves and the people around us to make the necessary changes— but doing this is more difficult in the face of unhealed climate grief.
+Scientists and people from all walks of life and all strata of society need to “un-numb” as we face the devastating news about damage from climate change.
+We need to create supportive environments where we can “thaw out” the feelings that come up and release them.
 Only then can we most appropriately and effectively respond to the climate crisis.